What Is The End Of A Long Bone Called

 Definition

 The epiphysis (plural: epiphyses) is the end portion of a long bone that contributes to the joint surface.
-It is typically broader and more rounded than the diaphysis and is covered with articular cartilage, which reduces friction and absorbs shock during movement That's the part that actually makes a difference.
-That alone is useful..
+It is typically broader and more rounded than the diaphysis and is covered with articular cartilage, which reduces friction and absorbs shock during movement It's one of those things that adds up.
+Worth knowing..

 Key Features